dekeyrej/ecosystem-map/docs/Data-Architecture-Overview.md

 ## 📡 Real-Time Pipeline

-Data Flow (Blue links are one time at start-up only):
+Data Flow (Blue links are one time, at start-up only):
 ```mermaid
 flowchart LR
   subgraph Kubernetes